Do you sometimes get angry with yourself because your agency's growth is slow?

 Luckily, some things you can set-and-forget, and others you could hack to cut the time you spend on them.

-- Onboarding.
+Onboarding.
 Set a drip campaign that will onboard new clients for your agency.
 To find out more, check out my new client onboarding template or the client onboarding questionnaire template.

 (Example canned response – image source)

 (Example of a message with attached reminder in Followup.cc.
 Instead of sending a follow up email, this option will just remind me about the message.)